Grams to Tablespoons Converter

-How many tablespoons in a cup?
-16 tbsp
+How many tablespoons are in a cup?
+16 tbsp;

-How many tablespoons in 1/2 cup?
-8 tbsp
+How many tablespoons are in 1/2 cup?
+8 tbsp;

-How many tablespoons in 1/4 cup?
-4 tbsp
+How many tablespoons are in 1/4 cup?
+4 tbsp;

 The conversions above are related to US tablespoons and US cups.
-To make it more complicated, different types of cups exist, like, e.g. US legal cup or a metric cup.
-If you want to read more about these units, make sure to have a look at our grams to cups tool.
+To make it more complicated, different types of cups exist, e.g., US legal cups or metric cups.
+If you want to read more about these units, be sure to have a look at our grams to cups calculator.

 Calories in a tablespoon of product

-Some ingredients are much more likely to be expressed in tablespoon unit than the others.
-Usually, the products which are a small addition to the dish, or may be eaten alone, appear in tablespoons.
-You'll often find salt or Nutella in tablespoons than e.g. milk or flour (though it's still possible, so we have that option in the calculator as well).
+Some ingredients are much more likely to be expressed in tablespoon units than others.
+Usually, the products which are a small addition to the dish, or maybe eaten alone, appear in tablespoons.
+You're more likely to find salt or Nutella in tablespoons than milk or flour (though it's still possible, so we have that option in the calculator as well).

-Calories in 1 tbsp of honey - 64 kcal
+Calories in 1 tbsp of honey - 64 kcal; and

-Calories in 1 tbsp of coconut oil - 117 kcal
+Calories in 1 tbsp of coconut oil - 117 kcal; and

-Calories in 1 tbsp of sugar - 48 kcal
+Calories in 1 tbsp of sugar - 48 kcal; and

-Thanks to this short list, you can now choose wisely what to have for your breakfast!
+Thanks to this short list, you can now choose wisely what to have for breakfast!